Kava-Labs/kvtool/config/templates/kava/pruning-node/readme.md

 The docker image is automatically replaced in the docker-compose.yaml file based on the kava template used.

 **Note**: The node is "pruning" in name only.
-It's pruning configuration is controlled by the settings in app.toml.
+Its pruning configuration is controlled by the settings in app.toml.

 **Example**
 ```